How to Pick Healthy Cereal

 Look for cereals that contain high-fiber grains, such as barley, buckwheat, millet, oats, rye, and whole wheat.
 Avoid white rice cereals, since rice is low in fiber.
 Cereals advertising “high fiber” will often have extra bran (and/or wheat) and may include a grain called psyllium that is very high in fiber.
 A word of caution: psyllium is powerful.
 It will cure constipation, but don’t eat too much, too fast, as this will cause gas and bloating.
 If you’re using psyllium as a supplement (it’s available in health stores), begin with the equivalent of 1/2 tablespoon a day, and gradually work up to one tablespoon, which provides a whopping intestines-cleansing dose of 8 grams of fiber, about a third of the RDA for daily fiber.

-For fiber to work, you must take extra fluids to help soften the stools, otherwise the extra fiber turns to sludge in the bowels and actually contributes to constipation.
+For fiber to work, you must take extra fluids, especially water, to help soften the stools.
+Otherwise the extra fiber turns to sludge in the bowels and actually contributes to constipation.

 See flecks in the flakes.